 While the following times are normal, the institution sets special hours of operation during the holidays and the early phases of academic periods.
-These are extended during
+These are extended during examinations, and will be communicated via email to all stakeholders.

 Library Opening Hours